THE FIFTH AND FINAL ARTICLE IN OUR SERIES ON BRANDING DURING M&A

 'Technology is the great enabler of brand ecosystems – there is no shortage of proprietory systems available.'

-Your aim is to inspire and inform rather than instruct.
+You should aim to inspire and inform rather than instruct.

 Communication pathways need to be established – starting with onboarding for all employees and then considering how brand is communicated to all employees.
 They are your brand ambassadors so it’s vital to continually engage with them, bottom up and top down.